 Getting rid of anxiety disorders isn't the same as taking out the trash.
 If you take your trash out to the curb, it's gone forever, and won't come back.
-But when you try to dispose of chronic anxiety, you often find that this task is more like the child's game, "Whack a Mole", than it's like taking out the trash.
+But when you try to dispose of chronic anxiety, you often find that this task is more like the child's game, "Whack a Mole".
 Each time you hit a mole, more moles pop up.
 Every effort that you make to fight against anxiety, invites more of it.

 So you need to be able to work smart, not hard, to overcome anxiety disorders.
 This guide will help you do that.

-The outcome of the Anxiety Trick is that people get fooled into trying to solve their anxiety problems with methods that can only make them worse.
+People get fooled into trying to solve their anxiety problems with methods that actually make them worse rather than better.
 They get fooled into "putting out fires with gasoline".

 There are six principal anxiety disorders.
 The fears are different, but each one relies on the same Anxiety Trick, and draws upon the same kinds of anxiety symptoms.

 A person with Panic Disorder and Agoraphobia fears that a panic attack will disable him in some way - kill him, make him crazy, make him faint, and so on.
-In response, he often goes to great lengths to protect himself from a panic attack, by avoiding ordinary activities and locations; by carrying objects, like water bottles and cell phones, that he hopes will protect him; by trying to distract himself from the subject of panic; and numerous other strategies will ultimately make the problem more persistent and severe, rather than less.
+So he tries, often desperately, to protect himself from a panic attack, in various ways: by avoiding ordinary activities and locations where he thinks he might panic; by carrying objects, like water bottles and cell phones, that he hopes will protect him; by trying to distract himself from the subject of panic; and numerous other strategies.
+These anti-anxiety efforts usually make the problem more persistent and severe, rather than less.

 A person with Social Phobia fears becoming so visibly and unreasonably afraid in front of other people that they will judge her as a weak, inadequate person, and no longer associate with her.
-In response, she often goes to great lengths to avoid social experiences, hoping that this avoidance will save her from embarrassment and public humiliation.
+She avoids social experiences, hoping that this will save her from embarrassment and public humiliation.
 However, her avoidance of social situations leads her to become more, rather than less, fearful of them, and also leads to social isolation.

 A Specific Phobia is a pattern of excessive fear of some ordinary object, situation, or activity.
 A person with a fear of dogs, for instance, may fear that a dog will attack him; or he may be afraid that he will "lose his mind", or run into heavy traffic, on encountering a dog.